AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 Example 2: A "category browse" page when filtering on a category.

-The user navigates to "Womens -> Bottoms" and filters on "pants".
+The shopper navigates to "Womens -> Bottoms" and filters on "pants".
 In this case, both "Pants" and "Shorts" appear as facets in the layered navigation.

 **Request:**